 Learn great skills, meet great people, save great places – Join the Wisconsin League of Conservation Voters team!

-Multiple for-credit internships are offered each semester including winter and summer break at each of our three offices.
+Multiple for-credit internships are usually offered each semester, including winter and summer break, at several of our offices (Madison, Milwaukee, Green Bay, and Eau Claire).
 Interns learn about non-profit operations and policy while working closely with experienced, professional staff.
 Email resume and cover letter to email@example.com.